lukewilliamboswell/roc-awesome/README.md

 - [NodeJs Interop](https://github.com/roc-lang/roc/tree/main/examples/nodejs-interop) Demo for calling Roc code from Javascript using native C api, and wasm interface

 ## Cool App Examples
+- [bhansconnect/monkey-roc](https://github.com/bhansconnect/monkey-roc): 🐵🤘🏼 is an implementation of the Monkey interpreter from Writing An Interpreter In Go written in Roc.
 - [shritesh/raytrace.roc](https://github.com/shritesh/raytrace.roc): Ray Tracing in One Weekend in Roc
 - [WhileTruu/counter-roc-swiftui-app](https://github.com/WhileTruu/counter-roc-swiftui-app): A simple Roc counter app on a Swift platform, rendered with SwiftUI
 - [Billzabob/roc-lox](https://github.com/Billzabob/roc-lox): Implementing the Lox programming language from Crafting Interpreters using Roc